namin/sav/README.md

 immediately preceding it.

 It is possible to refer to "old" values of a field in a `postcondition`.
-The pattern is to create `Int vals` at the beginning of the verified method, where the right-hand side is wrapped in an `old` library call, a no-op that the plugin uses as a signal.
+The pattern is to create `Int val`s at the beginning of the verified method, where the right-hand side is wrapped in an `old` library call, a no-op that the plugin uses as a signal.
 See the last motivating example.